enwikipedia-acc/waca/CONTRIBUTING.md

 ### Misc

 * The ternary (`?:`) operator should only be used where appropriate - short expressions only please!
 * Heredoc/Nowdoc should not be used for output - use templates.
-Extended SQL statements are OK.
+Extended SQL statements are OK, but please use appropriate boundary markers, such as `SQL`;

 ## How-tos